rancher/webhook/docs.md

 - If set, `lastLogin` must be a valid date time according to RFC3339 (e.g. `2023-11-29T00:00:00Z`).
 - If set, `disableAfter` must be zero or a positive duration (e.g. `240h`).
 - If set, `deleteAfter` must be zero or a positive duration (e.g. `240h`).

+# provisioning.cattle.io/v1

+## Cluster

+### Mutation Checks

+#### On Update

+##### Dynamic Schema Drop

+Check for the presence of the `provisioning.cattle.io/allow-dynamic-schema-drop` annotation.
+If the value is `"true"`, perform no mutations.
+If the value is not present or not `"true"`, compare the value of the `dynamicSchemaSpec` field for each `machinePool`, to its' previous value.
+If the values are not identical, revert the value for the `dynamicSchemaSpec` for the specific `machinePool`, but do not reject the request.